microsoft/poolprovider-for-k8s/README.md

    publicpid=$(az network public-ip list --query "[?ipAddress!=null]|[?contains(ipAddress, 'ingressip')].[id]" --output tsv)

-   az network public-ip update --ids $publicpid --dns-name dnsname Note : You can learn more about the az network public-ip update command [here](https://docs.microsoft.com/en-us/cli/azure/network/public-ip?view=azure-cli-latest#az-network-public-ip-update)
+   az network public-ip update --ids $publicpid --dns-name dnsname
    ```
+    Note : You can learn more about the az network public-ip update command [here](https://docs.microsoft.com/en-us/cli/azure/network/public-ip?view=azure-cli-latest#az-network-public-ip-update)
 5. Run helm install cert-manager if you want to use Let's Encrypt else execute
    `kubectl create secret tls tls-secret --key keypath --cert certpath -n namespace`
    keypath - Specify path for key
    certpath - Specify path for certificate
 6. Install k8s-certmanager helm chart
    `helm install k8s-certmanager --name-template k8spoolprovidercert --set "configvalues.dnsname=fqdn" --set "letsencryptcert.val=false"  --set "app.namespace=namespaceval"`

    fqdn - Fully qualified domain name for which the key and certificate are generated
-   namespaceval - Namespace value, this parameter is same as required in Step 1
+   namespaceval - Namespace where all the poolprovider resources will be deployed, this parameter is same as required in Step 1

 ### User can configure Azure Kubernetes Cluster using existing setup script -
 Note - If using an existing AKS cluster, user needs to have az login and get access credentials for a managed Kubernetes cluster using `az aks get-credentials` command.
 Refer [here](https://docs.microsoft.com/cli/azure/aks?view=azure-cli-latest#az-aks-get-credentials) for the command documentation.